 Laparoscopic Port Closure Technique

-Minimally invasive laparoscopic surgery has revolutionized the way that surgery is performed for an increasing number of patients.
+Minimally, invasive laparoscopic surgery has revolutionized the way surgery is performed for an increasing number of patients.
 Incisional hernia can occur after any abdominal surgery and laparoscopic surgery is not immune to this complication.
-The hernia that follow laparoscopy usually occur through the larger ports (size greater than 10 mm), especially the umbilicus.
+The hernia that follows laparoscopy usually occurs through the larger ports (size greater than 10 mm), especially the umbilicus.

 Predisposing factors include: